timpaquatte/pytest-mutagen/README.md

 If you don't want to run the original test suite but only the mutations you can use the pytest option `--collect-only`

 ## Examples
+You can find some examples in the examples folder
 * The file short_example.py is a very simple example of the use of mutagen to test a merge sort function
 * The file BST_mutations.py implements the Binary Search Tree data structure, and the test suite and mutations from _How to specify it!_ (John Hughes, 2019)
+* The subfolder separate_files is an example of the separation between the source file, the test file and the mutation file

+The run-tests.py scripts show how to run these tests